Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 Quality Video Streaming

-That is a critical need for almost every telemedicine platform.
-Because patients will receive video consultations through the Internet, the quality of the video must be high.
-Telemedicine mobile applications and computer software that cannot deliver high-quality video streaming will degrade the patient experience and may interrupt the diagnosing process.
+High-quality video conferencing is critical for almost every telemedicine software.
+Since patients receive consultations through the Internet, the quality must be high.
+Low-quality streaming will degrade the experience and may interrupt the process for physicians and patients.

 Nice-to-Have Telemedicine Features for Patients

-The national survey by ASPE suggests about 23% of the US population actively uses telehealth.
-Moreover, improving user experience can bring even more people to this tech.
-Thus, the following “nice-to-have” telemedicine app features, when integrated into a telemedicine app, can provide additional value to patients and set the app apart from its competitors.
+The national survey by ASPE claims: about 23% of the US population actively uses telehealth.
+Improving the telehealth solution user experience can bring even more people to this tech.
+So, the following “nice-to-have” telemedicine app features, when integrated into a telemedicine app, can provide additional value to patients and set the app apart from its competitors.

 Nice-to-have telemedicine features for patients